drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 6: Optimize VDW Contacts and Avoid Bumps

-Attractive van der Waals interactions occur over a short distance range and attraction decreases as 1/r<sup>6</sup>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-6-optimize-vdw-contacts-avoid-bumps-8f7597b0'><i class='fa fa-play' aria-hidden='true'></i></button>Attractive van der Waals interactions occur over a short distance range and attraction decreases as 1/r<sup>6</sup>.
 As a result, optimization of attractive van der Waals interactions occurs as the shape of the protein binding site and the shape of the ligand match well.
 A difference of binding energy of 6.3 kJ/mol corresponds to a 10 fold difference in the biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.